• Skip to primary navigation

 • If your icing is too thick, add a little more milk and if it's too thin, add more icing sugar.

-How long will school traybake last?
+How long will my sprinkle traybake cake last?

 Can you make this recipe with plain flour?